CSC4700-Spring2023-Org/csc4700-s23-project-team-1-vu-housing/README.md

 Step 3: Run `npm install` \
--> (If Build Error occurs, delete /node-modules then run `npm install` again)
+-> (If Build Error occurs, delete /node-modules then run `npm install` again) -> (If there is an error building related to conflicting firebase versions, run `npm install --legacy-peer-deps`) -> (If there are errors related to missing packages, install the packages mentioned in ios instructions step 1b)

 Step 4: Start Application \
 `npx react-native run-android`